 b.
-Reclassification Due to Pay Plan Review and/or Market Salary Adjustment or the minimum wage of the grade, whichever is greater.
+Reclassification Due to Pay Plan Review and/or Market Salary Adjustment

 Council may approve an adjustment to working levels.
-All employees meeting expectations at working level with no performance issues raised in the most recent evaluation will be eligible for an increase up to 5% per six month period concurrent with the adoption of the pay plan.
+All employees meeting expectations at Comment [BM48]: Moved to section 4.11 a working level with no performance issues raised in the most recent evaluation will be eligible for an increase up to 5% per twelve month period up to working level concurrent with the annual performance review process effective January 1 of each year.
+Comment [BM49]: Moved to section 4.11 b